-August 2024
+August 2025

-Dear Students and Parents,
+Dear Students, Parents and Guardians

 In conjunction with the publication 'Welcome to the MYP' available in the MYP section of the ISB website, this curriculum guide is designed to give both students and parents an overview of the MYP learning programme at ISB.
-Together these two publications aim to clarify the key areas of the teaching and learning that takes place at each grade level, as well as explain some of the philosophical ideas that underpin the programme and lay the foundation for our educational approach.
+Together, these two publications aim to clarify the key areas of teaching and learning that take place at each grade level, as well as explain some of the philosophical ideas that underpin the programme and lay the foundation for our educational approach.